Socialist Movement (Basque Country): Creation of organizations and meetings (2019-2022)

 In January 2019, the digital publication Gedar was launched to give a voice to the organizations and activists of the mugimendu sozialista.
-It openly declared itself as the propaganda and political communication tool of the movement, created to serve as a political instrument for the working class.
+It declared itself the propaganda and political communication tool of the movement, created to serve as a political instrument for the working class.

 In February of the same year, Gazte Koordinadora Sozialista (GKS) was introduced at the Auzolana Fronton in Vitoria-Gasteiz.
 GKS was established with the aim of addressing youth issues from a class perspective, working alongside Ikasle Abertzaleak and shaping what would later become the Socialist Movement.
 Both organizations launched various joint initiatives, the most notable being Euskal Herriko Gazte Sozialisten Topagunea (in Spanish, "Meeting Point of Socialist Youth of Euskal Herria").

 That same year, Erraki emerged with the goal of engaging in self-managed spaces such as gaztetxes.
 The idea behind Erraki was to establish the necessary frameworks to overcome the limitations of isolated management in such spaces through class solidarity and by providing mechanisms for self-defense.

 In October 2020, Itaia, a socialist women's network that had existed since 2018, formally defined itself as a "socialist women's organization."
 With this transition, Itaia became a distinct organization within the Socialist Movement, addressing gender issues from a class perspective.

 That same year, the first Kontseilu Sozialista (Basque: "Socialist Council") was established in Iruñerria, Navarre.
 This new organization sought to analyze society as a whole from a socialist perspective and was intended to be an intergenerational organization—until then, the different organizations within the Socialist Movement had focused on specific areas of action, primarily youth.
 Over time, more branches of Kontseilu Sozialistak emerged in different regions of the Basque Country, including the French Basque Country.

 In 2021, within the Socialist Movement, the organization Ekida was created with the goal of promoting art and culture from a socialist perspective.